 - Spread the pesto all over the dough.

 - Roll the dough up tightly into a long sausage.
 Place in the fridge for at least 1/2 hour.
 This will ensure both the filling and dough are the same temperature and will be easier to cut.

-- With a sharp knife or dough scraper, cut slices that weigh 70 gr.
-You want them all to be the same weight to create an even tree.
-Set aside until you have cut all the pieces.
+- With a sharp knife or dough scraper, cut slices that weigh 80 gr.
+You want them all to be the same weight.
+Set aside until you have cut the dough into equal pieces.

 - Roll out the left over pieces of dough.
 Cut out a pot and star.

 - Layout on silicon paper on a baking tray.
 Place one bun in the first row, two in the second and so on.
 Leave a finger width space between each one for the rolls to expand before baking as shown.
 Ensure you have one roll per person at least!